SubstrateLabs/chatbot-starter/README.md

 # Chatbot Starter Template

-A super minimal chatbot starter template in NextJS, using [Substrate](https://substrate.run).
+A super minimal chatbot starter template using modern [NextJS](https://nextjs.org/) and [Substrate](https://substrate.run).
 Built to be as concise as possible with few dependencies, so it's easy to fork.
 - Renders streaming UI
 - Handles chat history
 - Modern, polished React UI with minimal dependencies